-2021 RESERVE FUNDS Opening Balance 1 July 2020 \$000s Deposits for the period of the year \$000s Withdrawals For the period of the year \$000s Closing Balance 30 June 2021 \$000s Restricted reserves - purpose of the fund Foxton Beach Freeholding Fund (Property) Accumulated cash reserves from the Foxton Beach Endowment land sales under the separate Act gifting the land for the benefit of Foxton Beach inhabitants.
+2021 RESERVE FUNDS Opening Balance 1 July 2020 \$000s Deposits for the period of the year \$000s Withdrawals For the period of the year \$000s Closing Balance 30 June 2021 \$000s Restricted reserves - purpose of the fund - Foxton Beach Freeholding Fund (Property) Accumulated cash reserves from the Foxton Beach Endowment land sales under the separate Act gifting the land for the benefit of Foxton Beach inhabitants.
 5,713 399 438 5,674 Reserve Land Reserve (Parks and Recreation) To hold funds derived from the sale of surplus reserve land to be spent on the future development of reserves under the Reserves Act.
-189 9 - 198 Road Upgrade Reserve (Roading Activity) To fund transport network improvements as approved by the Council, from the accumulated funds of the former Horowhenua County Council subdivision contributions to roading.
-802 34 - 836 Wairarawa Stream Walkway To hold funds for the construction of a walkway along the Wairarawa stream.
-56 2 - 58 Total restricted reserves 6,760 444 438 6,766 Financial and Capital contributions for Roading (Roading Activity) To fund transport network improvements, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
-88 4 1 92 Financial and Capital contributions for Water Supplies (Water Supply Activity) To fund water supply improvement projects, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
-582 25 - 607 Financial and Capital contributions for Wastewater Schemes (Wastewater Activity) To fund Wastewater Scheme improvement projects, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
-144 6 - 150 Financial and Capital contributions for Parks and Reserves (Parks and Recreation Activity) To fund Parks and Reserves improvement projects, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
-672 29 - 701
+189 9 198 Road Upgrade Reserve (Roading Activity) To fund transport network improvements as approved by the Council, from the accumulated funds of the former Horowhenua County Council subdivision contributions to roading.
+802 34 l 836 Wairarawa Stream Walkway To hold funds for the construction of a walkway along the Wairarawa stream.
+56 2 58 Total restricted reserves 6,760 444 438 6,766 Financial and Capital contributions for Roading (Roading Activity) To fund transport network improvements, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
+88 4 92 Financial and Capital contributions for Water Supplies (Water Supply Activity) To fund water supply improvement projects, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
+582 25 607 Financial and Capital contributions for Wastewater Schemes (Wastewater Activity) To fund Wastewater Scheme improvement projects, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
+144 6 l 150 Financial and Capital contributions for Parks and Reserves (Parks and Recreation Activity) To fund Parks and Reserves improvement projects, from the accumulated funds from financial and capital contributions under the District Plan prior to Development Contributions regime.
+672 29 701 Election Fund (Representation and Governance Activity) To smooth the rating impact of election costs and to fund any by-election.
+24 2 26